NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 Strategies to mitigate or completely circumvent these latencies are suggested.

 @sec:analysis_benchmarks focuses on comparing the performance of different forms of parallelism.
-To provide a baseline measurement, the performance of a single threaded integration is provided across ranges of coarse and fine discretization.
-Similarly, the performances of a local GPU and the distributed implementation provided by this work are measured for varying discretizations.
+The performances of a local GPU and the distributed implementation provided by this work are measured for varying discretizations.
 Finally, the performances of each of these methods are compared to highlight which method has the best and worst runtime.

 == Numerical Analysis <sec:analysis_numerical>